FREQUENTLY ASKED QUESTIONS (FAQ) - Builders Risk

 If the project is a home, you will need to buy a Homeowners policy when the project is finished.
 Usually, you can only qualify for Homeowner insurance if the home is occupied.
 Once the home is occupied, it is very easy to get insurance, call us for a quote.
 The price will be inexpensive since the building is new.
 It is very important to call and change this as soon as possible.
 Homeowner insurance offers much more coverage in terms of liability including loss of user, sewer back up, personal property, etc.

 16How long does a Builders Risk Insurance policy last?

 In general, the duration of the policy is 3 months up to 1 year.
-However, if there are no claims during construction, you can renew the policy very easy.
+However, if there are no claims during construction, you can renew the policy very easily.
 If the project goes longer than 2 years, it may be more difficult to renew.
 Is it time to renew your insurance?
 We can help.

 17Is my project covered for wind/hail?

-Many policies in coastal and tornado states do not cover for wind and hail, or there is a special % deductible for any claims resulting from these types of losses.
+Many policies in coastal and tornado states do not cover wind and hail, or there is a special % deductible for any claims resulting from these types of losses.
 This is very important to know.
 The costs can be very high for this coverage, and it will be mandatory from your bank.

 18Can anyone buy Builders Risk Insurance?